Shah Hussain Express

-Shah Hussain Express, previously known as Night Coach Express, is a passenger train operated daily by Pakistan Railways between Karachi and Lahore, The trip takes approximately 18 hours to cover a published distance of 1286 km, traveling along a stretch of the Karachi–Peshawar Railway Line, Khanewal–Wazirabad Branch Line and Shahdara Bagh–Sangla Hill Branch Line.
+Shah Hussain Express, previously known as Night Coach Express, was a passenger train operated daily by Pakistan Railways between Karachi and Lahore, The trip takes approximately 18 hours to cover a published distance of 1286 km, traveling along a stretch of the Karachi–Peshawar Railway Line, Khanewal–Wazirabad Branch Line and Shahdara Bagh–Sangla Hill Branch Line.

 By 13 January 2018, Pakistan Railways has taken unconditional control of Shah Hussain Express 43UP/44DN.

 By 15 October 2018, Pakistan Railways changed its name to Shah Hussain Express from Night Coach Express.
 Shah Hussain Express was suspended in 2022 floods.
 On 25 February 2025, it was restored with refurbished coaches, new livery and catering services.
+Railways suspended the train service in late 2025, due to less occupany and operational losses.